ionghitun/nginx-proxy/README.md

 ### Using Certificates with Vite Server

 To use SSL certificates in applications like Vite, mount the certs directory as a read-only volume in your application container:
+To have permissions to use, hosts must end in `.local`

 ```yaml
 volumes: